ruby-concurrency/concurrent-ruby/md/timer_task.md

 can even be configured with a timeout value allowing it to kill a task that runs to long and then log the error.

-One other advantage of the `Executor` class is that it forces the bsiness logic to be completely decoupled from the threading logic.
+One other advantage of the `TimerTask` class is that it forces the bsiness logic to be completely decoupled from the threading logic.
 The business logic can be tested separately then passed to the an executor for scheduling and running.

-The `Executor` is the yin to to the [Supervisor's](https://github.com/jdantonio/concurrent-ruby/blob/master/md/supervisor.md) yang.
-Where the `Supervisor` is intended to manage long-running threads that operate continuously, the `Executor` is intended to manage fairly short operations that occur repeatedly at regular intervals.
+The `TimerTask` is the yin to to the [Supervisor's](https://github.com/jdantonio/concurrent-ruby/blob/master/md/supervisor.md) yang.
+Where the `Supervisor` is intended to manage long-running threads that operate continuously, the `TimerTask` is intended to manage fairly short operations that occur repeatedly at regular intervals.

 Unlike some of the others concurrency objects in the library, executors do not run on the global thread pool.
-In my experience the types of tasks that will benefit from the `Executor` class tend to also be long running.
+In my experience the types of tasks that will benefit from the `TimerTask` class tend to also be long running.
 For this reason they get their own thread every time the task is executed.

-## ExecutionContext
+## Concurrent::Runnable::Context

-When an executor is run the return value is an `ExecutionContext` object.
-An `ExecutionContext` object has several attribute readers (`#name`, `#execution_interval`, and `#timeout_interval`).
+When an executor is run the return value is an `Concurrent::Runnable::Context` object.
+An `Concurrent::Runnable::Context` object has several attribute readers (`#name`, `#execution_interval`, and `#timeout_interval`).
 It also provides several `Thread` operations which can be performed against the internal thread.
 These include `#status`, `#join`, and `kill`.